fclairamb/go-ci-demo/README.md

 go-ci-demo
 ==========

-Continuous Integration around a go project
+Continuous Integration around a go project.

+This is how it's handled on the jenkins script:

     make clean
     export GOROOT=/usr/local/go